 Moreover, the plastic used is pre-treated to resist fungus growth such as mold, mildew, and yeast.

-Furthermore, parents reported their children using this potty toilet with pleasure, which makes it a great start for boys just learning how to use a urinal.
+Parents reported their children using this potty toilet with pleasure, which makes it a great start for boys just learning how to use a urinal.

-10. Simply Precious Light Green Whale Shaped Baby Potty
+10. Simply Precious Whale Shaped Baby Potty

 11. The First Years 3-in-1 Potty System